General-purpose technology: Military and defense-related procurement

-Based on his reading of the histories of these technologies, Ruttan finds that military and defense-related procurement has been a major source of technology development.
-He believes that the current technological landscape would look very different in the absence of military and defense-related contributions to commercial technology development.
-However, from his research, Ruttan determines that commercial technology development would have occurred in the absence of military procurement but more slowly, e.g., the aircraft, computer, and Internet industries.
-He cites nuclear power as an example of a general-purpose technology that would not have developed in the absence of military and defense-related procurement.
+Ruttan contended that the current technological landscape would look very different in the absence of military and defense-related contributions to commercial technology development.
+However, from his research, he determined that commercial technology development would have occurred in the absence of military procurement.
+He cited nuclear power as an example of a general-purpose technology that would not have developed.